-The settlements represent a resolution of the disputed claims.
-British Airways and Air Canada do not admit and expressly deny any wrongdoing or liability.Back To Top
+The Settlements represent a resolution of disputed claims and are not an admission of liability or wrongdoing.
+British Airways and Air Canada expressly deny any liability or wrongdoing.Back To Top

-What is the proposed distribution of the Settlement Funds?
+What is the distribution of the Settlement Funds?

 Previous settlements were reached with 12 groups of defendants.
 In 2019, those settlement funds were distributed to eligible Settlement Class Members, less fees, disbursements, and a litigation reserve fund.

-At the approval motions, the courts will also be asked to approve a second protocol for distributing the current Net Settlement Funds to Settlement Class Members.
+At the Approval Hearings, the Courts approved a second protocol for distributing the current Net Settlement Funds to Settlement Class Members.
 The Net Settlement Funds include (i) the British Airways and Air Canada settlement amounts, less approved legal fees and expenses; (ii) residual settlement funds from the first distribution; and (iii) the remainder of the litigation reserve fund.

 The Net Settlement Funds will be distributed in the same manner as in the first distribution.
 The following is a summary of the proposed distribution.

 While the settlements release the claims of persons who purchased Airfreight Shipping Services within Canada, those persons are not eligible for compensation, as the alleged conspiracy related only to international shipments.

 For the purposes of the distribution of settlement funds, Airfreight Shipping Services means airfreight cargo shipping services for shipments to or from Canada, but specifically excluding:

 - airfreight cargo shipping services for shipments between Canada and the United States; and

 - airfreight cargo shipping services provided by integrated air cargo shippers, such as FedEx, UPS, DHL, and TNT, on their own aircraft.